 Microfiber shells are constructed from tightly woven nylon or polyester with high thread counts.The Microfiber Shell made especially for Western Mountaineering has a 400 thread per inch weave making it highly water repellent, more breathable, and lighter weight than that of coated or laminated fabrics such as Gore-tex and is a good option if you expect limited contact with water such as tent condensation.
 Good breathability is key in a down winter bag, because a build-up of perspiration will degrade the down’s lofting power on a multi-day trip.
 However, if you plan on sleeping in a lot of wet snow caves, then perhaps the heavier Puma GWS shell is a better choice for you.

 Western Mountaineering does not permit their dealers to discount their sleeping bags, making it virtually impossible to find a price break on them.

-The Puma MF is priced between $590-625, which is a very significant purchase, but if you’re already into winter hiking or mountaineering, you’ve hopefully already gotten over the sticker shock of buying lots of expensive gear.
+The Puma MF is a very significant purchase, but if you’re already into winter hiking or mountaineering, you’ve hopefully already gotten over the sticker shock of buying lots of expensive gear.
 I consider my Puma MF to be an excellent investment and have enjoyed using it over the years/

 Most Popular Searches